-Due to archaeological records, investigation of the ground will be required and a condition to this effect is recommended.
+- 8.13.1 Due to archaeological records, investigation of the ground will be required and a condition to this effect is recommended.
 The proximity of the B-listed Lesmurdie House was a consideration and it is noted that through other residential development, there have been substantial changes to what would have been the original curtilage of the building.
 The proposed development being separated from the listed building by Jock Glass courtyard and the mature ENV6 woodland strip will have no detrimental impact upon its setting.
-Additional landscaping is also proposed along the western edge of the site, this will further mitigate any perceived impact upon its setting.
+Existing landscaping along the western edge of the site further mitigates any perceived impact upon its setting. - 8.13.2 The proposal, subject to the archaeological condition, therefore complies with both policy EP8 and EP10.